 Do I need to request for the same batch number when placing an order and how do I request for a specific lot?

 No. When ordering wallpaper from us, we make sure that each roll is from the same batch (lot) before packing and shipping the order to you.
-If a specific lot number is required, due to a previous order you placed with us - call us instead and we'll be able to help you over the phone.
+If a specific lot number is required, due to a previous order you placed with us - write or call us and we'll be able to help you over the phone.
 Upon receiving your order, unpack each roll to be sure that there are no damaged rolls prior to application.

 Calculate the dimensions of the room / areas you want to wallpaper, then subtract any areas you do not wish to cover such windows and doors.
-Divide your total square feet by underline total coverage per roll, round up to the next whole number and this will be your number of rolls needed.
+Divide your total square feet by total coverage per roll, round up to the next whole number and this will be your number of rolls needed.

 An 8 ft. by 10 ft. wall with a 2 ft. by 2 ft. window and a 7 ft. by 3 ft. door would need one roll of wallpaper (based on a 56.8 square feet per roll coverage) as total area to be covered is 55 square feet.